circleci/circleci-docs/jekyll/_cci2/orb-author-intro.md

 ## Quick Start

-[Orbs]({{site.baseurl}}/2.0/orb-intro/) are [reusable packages of CircleCI configuration]({{site.baseurl}}/2.0/reusing-config/), enabling you to create parameterized commands, jobs, and executors that can be [used across multiple projects]({{site.baseurl}}/2.0/orb-concepts/).

-Hundreds of orbs are available from the [Orb Registry](https://circleci.com/orbs/registry/).
-Existing orbs are developed and maintained by a variety of authors: CircleCI, our technology partners, and the open-source community.
-Search the registry for the technology or service you would like to integrate with your projects.

-If you want to join the community and author your own orb, the documents in this section are for you.
+Orbs take [reusable configuration](({{site.baseurl}}/2.0/orb-concepts/#reusable-configuration)) and package it in a way that can be published to and accessed on the [Orb Registry](https://circleci.com/orbs/registry/) so that they may be imported in multiple configuration files.
 If you manage multiple similar projects, consider abstracting out your config with orbs.

-Practice with [inline orbs]({{site.baseurl}}/2.0/reusing-config/#writing-inline-orbs).
-Inline orbs can be defined within a single config file for easy and quick testing.

-Orb Authors agree to the CircleCI [Code Sharing Terms of Service](https://circleci.com/legal/code-sharing-terms/).
-All published orbs are made available publicly on the Orb Registry under the [MIT License agreement](https://opensource.org/licenses/MIT).
-For more information, see [Orb Licensing](https://circleci.com/orbs/registry/licensing).

-## Key Concepts

-Orbs take [reusable configuration](({{site.baseurl}}/2.0/orb-concepts/#reusable-configuration)) and package it in a way that can be published to and accessed on the [Orb Registry](https://circleci.com/orbs/registry/) so that they may be imported in multiple configuration files.

 Before authoring an orb, it is recommended to become familiar with [CircleCI config]({{site.baseurl}}/2.0/configuration-reference/#section=configuration) and authoring [parameterized reusable config elements]({{site.baseurl}}/2.0/reusing-config/#section=configuration).